NyasaVishwas/Basic-Django-Project/README.md

 # 🌸 Basic Django Project

 A simple Django-based web project built for learning and experimentation.
-It includes essential Django components like views, templates, models, and routing — perfect for beginners!
+It includes essential Django components like views, templates, models, and routing — perfect for beginners.

 ---